-During the first half of 2011 the Company reported interest and other income of \$24,233 as compared to \$19,821 for the six months ended June 30, 2010.
+During the first three quarters of 2011, the Company reported interest and other income of \$34,912 as compared to \$29,630 for the nine months ended September 30, 2010.
 The majority of the interest and other income is from rental fees for certain of the Company's equipment.
-The increase in interest and other income is the result of earning interest on the additional cash on hand while the Company prepared for its summer exploration programs.
+The increase in interest and other income during the first three quarters of 2011 is the result of earning interest on additional cash on hand from the February 2011 financing; before the Company incurred significant expenditures on summer exploration programs.